catalogfi/blockchain/README.md

 ### Build a bitcoin transaction

-One important use case for this library is building a Bitcoin transaction.
-We typically use the BuildTransaction function for this purpose.
-Although this function has many parameters, they can be grouped into three categories:
+We use the `BuildTransaction` function with these parameters:

 1. General

-- `network:` The network on which the transaction is built.
+- `network`: The network for the transaction.
-- `feeRate:` The minimum fee rate for the transaction.
-The actual transaction fee might be slightly higher due to estimation using the upper bound.
+- `feeRate`: Minimum fee rate; actual fee may be higher.

 2. Inputs

-- `inputs:` The UTXOs (unspent transaction outputs) you want to spend in the transaction.
-These are guaranteed to be included.
-Provide the estimated size of these UTXOs.
-Use the default value `NewRawInputs()` if you don't have any specific UTXOs.
+- `inputs`: UTXOs to spend.
+Use NewRawInputs() if unspecified.
-- `utxos:` Available UTXOs that can be added to the inputs if their amount is insufficient to cover the output.
-The UTXOs are added in the order provided.
-Use `nil` if you don't have any.
+- `utxos`: Additional UTXOs if needed.
+Use `nil` if none.
-- `sizeUpdater:` Describes how much size each UTXO adds to the transaction.
+- `sizeUpdater`: Describes UTXO size impact.
 It assumes all UTXOs come from the same address.
-Predefined size updaters like `P2pkhUpdater` and `P2wpkhUpdater` are available.
-Use `nil` if `utxos` is empty.
+Use predefined updaters like `P2pkhUpdater` and `P2wpkhUpdater`, or `nil` if `utxos` is empty.

 3. Outputs

-- `recipients:` Specifies who will receive the funds.
-All recipients are guaranteed to receive the specified amount.
+- `recipients`: Fund recipients with specified amounts.
-- `changeAddr:` The address where you want to send the change, typically the sender's address.
+- `changeAddr`: Address for the change, usually the sender's address.

 **Examples:**

-1. Transfer 0.1 btc to `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`
+1. Transfer 0.1 btc

 ```go
     // Fetch available utxos of the address
     utxos, err := indexer.GetUTXOs(ctx, sender)